-Petter works in SSPA's workshop, which is directly adjacent to the legendary test bed in Gothenburg.
+Petter works in the workshop of SSPA Maritime Center, which is directly adjacent to the legendary test bed in Gothenburg.

 - Based on a drawings, I make models of boats in diviny cell, a tough pvc foam.
 For me, this means that I draw and saw up all the parts separately and then add glue between the parts into a finished model.